Nazulka/Visit-Kyrgyzstan/README.md

 * **People who are travelling in the area**
     * I want to to use the map to find exiting places to visit locally and make quick decisions what places to visit.
-    * I want to use Social Media websites for more inspiration.
+    * I want to use the website's Social Media for more inspiration.
     * I want to get in touch if I have any questions or queries.

 ![User Stories 3](assets/images/user-stories3.jpg)